 - High levels of vitamin A and vitamin C within a banana makes it a great anti-wrinkle snack food

 2. Don't Bananas Have A Lot Of Sugar?

 True, bananas contain a large number of carbohydrates, or natural sugars, that the body breaks down into the glucose it needs to function.

+There are some health professionals that will go on the record claiming that all sugar in your body is bad news.
 These experts believe that while fruit sugar is less processed than, say, table sugar, it's still sugar and an unnecessary part of a healthy diet.

 Therefore, they claim that the best way to lose weight is to cut out all sugars, even those naturally found in fruit.

-It's common knowledge that the more processed a food is the higher the sugar content is likely to be and the more nutrients it loses in the creation process.
+It's common knowledge that the more processed a food is, the higher the sugar content is likely to be and the more nutrients it loses in the creation process.